hiranumn/DeepAccNet/README.md

 v0.0.1
 ```

-- For the previous TensorFlow implementation, please see: https://github.com/hiranumn/DeepAccNet-TF.
+- For the previous TensorFlow implementation, please see [here](https://github.com/hiranumn/DeepAccNet-TF).
-- For the MSA version of DeepAccNet, please see: https://github.com/hiranumn/DeepAccNet-MSA.
+- For the MSA version of DeepAccNet, please see [here](https://github.com/hiranumn/DeepAccNet-MSA).
-- The repos listed above will be merged soon.
+- For the refinement script, please see the [modeling](modeling) folder.
+- The dataset used to train this model can be accessed through [here](https://files.ipd.uw.edu/pub/DeepAccNet/decoys8000k.zip).

 # Softwares
 - Python > 3.5